blackberry/WebWorks-Community-APIs/BB10-Cordova/Gamepad/README.md

 ## The Gamepad Button and Axis Mapping

-The arrays of buttons and axes that are returned in the Gamepad Object are in the raw mapping that the BlackBerry OS provides for the connected gamepad.
-It is __not__ remapped to the "standard" gamepad layout.
+The arrays of buttons and axes that are returned in the Gamepad Object are will be remapped to the HTML5 "standard" mapping as long as the device has a known mapping.
+The __mapping__ attribute of the Gamepad object will be set to "standard" in this case.
+Otherwise the values will be returned in the raw mapping that the BlackBerry OS provides for the connected gamepad.
+In that case, the __mapping__ attribute will be set to the empty string.

-The sample app shows the order of the supported buttons and axes, but small differences can be seen between each controller.
-It's recommended that you provide some form of mapping option in your application so that users can define the control scheme that works best for them and their gamepad.
+The sample app shows the order of the supported buttons and axes, following the HTML5 standard mapping.

 ## Building the extension from source